TimTrademark/vbscared/README.md

-# VBScared Social Engineering Tool 💀
+# VBScared Tool 💀

-VBScared is an executable, disguised as a .jpg file, that executes a reverse shell upon double clicking.
+VBScared is an executable, disguised as a .jpg file, that executes a VBScript in-memory reverse shell upon double clicking.
 The executable can be delivered to victims via social engineering tactics.

 ## Compile resources